Lexington Red Sox: History

-In their final season, the 1958 Lexington Red Sox placed 5th in the eight–team Nebraska State League.
+In their final season, the 1958 Lexington Red Sox placed fifth in the eight–team Nebraska State League.
 Lexington finished with a 30–33 record, playing again under manager Jack Kaiser.
 In their final season at Dawson County Fairgrounds Park, the Red Sox had season attendance of 2,838, an average of 408 per home game.
 Lexington folded after the 1958 season, as the Nebraska State League reduced to six teams.

 Lexington, Nebraska has not hosted another minor league team.

 The ballpark

-The Lexington Red Sox were noted to have played their minor league home games at the Dawson County Fairgrounds Park.
-The ball field had a dirt infield and utilized the existing raceway grandstands at the fairgrounds.
+The Lexington Red Sox played their minor league home games at the Dawson County Fairgrounds Park.
+The ball field had a dirt infield and utilized the existing raceway grandstands at the fairgrounds to accommodate fans.
 Today, the grandstands are still in use at the Dawson County Fairgrounds for the Dawson County Raceway.
-The location is 1000 Plum Creek Parkway, Lexington, Nebraska.
+The location is 1000 Plum Creek Parkway in Lexington, Nebraska.